 It took Apple more than ten years to implement WebP.
-Since they are among the Alliance of Open Media companies actively developing AVIF, we can expect them to release support faster than they did with WebP.
-However, support for AV1, the video coding format that AVIF has derived from, is still pending as well.
+For an extended period, their browser supported GIF, SVG, PNG images, the jpeg format, and their own HEIF codec.
+Since they are among the Alliance for Open Media companies actively developing AVIF, we can expect them to release support faster than they did with WebP.
+However, support for AV1, the video coding format AVIF has derived from, is also pending.

 But there's excellent news in the bug tracker for Webkit, which is the core of Safari.
-It's the engine mainly used in Apple's Safari web browser, along with all iOS web browsers.
+It's the engine mainly used in Apple's Safari web browser and all iOS web browsers.
 The BlackBerry browser, PlayStation consoles, the browser part of Amazon's Kindle e-book reader, and the Tizen mobile OS also uses WebKit.

-The tracked bug mentions implemented AVIF support on March 5th, 2021, with initial support of the AVIF image format to the gtk port.
-As if this wasn't already good news, developers integrated animated AVIF support a short time later.
-They updated the decoder dav1d and the libavif dependencies, fixed parsing issues, and started to turn on AVIF support by default on April 14th, 2021.
+The tracked bug mentions implemented AVIF support on March 5th, 2021, with the initial support of the AVIF image formatto the gtk port.
+As if this wasn't good news, developers integrated animated AVIF support a short time later.
+They updated the decoder dav1d and the libavif dependencies, fixed parsing issues.
+They started to turn on AVIF support by default on April 14th, 2021.

-Now that WebKit has general AVIF support with basic decoding of still images and animated sequences, it is Apple's turn to implement the format.
+WebKit has general AVIF file format support with basic decoding of still images and animated sequences, it is Apple's turn to implement the format.

 Unfortunately, there is no indication from Apple yet who has to issue the flip on Apple ports.
 It is uncertain whether they will enable the format this year.

 Safari does not support AVIF because Apple has not added AVIF support to iOS, iPadOS, and macOS.